-The Welsh Government has invested a further £18.7m to extend incentives to support businesses in recruiting apprentices in Wales.
+The Welsh Government is further extending incentives to support businesses in recruiting apprentices in Wales until February 2022.

 “Despite increasing pressures during unprecedented levels of demand and activity, our hardworking NHS staff continue to deliver high levels of care treating patients during a pandemic.